 - 1. Final grades for the year will be calculated as indicated in the section of the AUA Student Handbook titled, "Grading of Exams". - 2.
 Students who receive a final average score for Year 1 of less than 55.00% will be dismissed. - 3.
-Students scoring between 55.00% and 69.00% in Year 1 will not be allowed to proceed to Year 2, but will be allowed to restart Year 12.
-They are required to meet with their academic advisor and a member of the Education Department (ED).
-The purpose of this meeting will be to discuss an educational plan outlining strategies for improvement.
-This plan may require participation in ED programs designed to facilitate student success. - 4.
-Students scoring 70.00% or above in Year 1 will be allowed to proceed to Year - 5.
+A student, when offered to do so by the promotions committee, may repeat Med1 only once.
+They must indicate their intent to do so by emailing registrar@auamed.net within 24 hours of the timestamp on the promotions decision. - 4.
+Students scoring 70.00% or above in Year 1 will be allowed to proceed to Year 2. - 5.
 Students may appeal any decision to restart the year or for dismissal. - 6.
 Students in Years 1 2 whose weighted mean average is equal to or greater than 80.00% at the end of each term and have no record of unprofessional conduct will receive a letter from the Dean of Student's Office to notify them they have been placed on the Dean's Honor Roll for that term.